symbiote-h2020/SymbioteCloud/README.md

 }
 ```
 ##### 3.1.2 SPARQL query endpoint
 In release 0.2.0, an additional endpoint was created to allow sending *SPARQL* queries to symbIoTe Core.
-To send *SPARQL* requests we need to send request by using *HTTP POST* with *X-Auth-Token"*header (see above) to the url: https://core.symbiote.eu:8100/coreInterface/v1/sparqlQuery.
+To send *SPARQL* queries, we need to send a request by using *HTTP POST* to the url: https://core.symbiote.eu:8100/coreInterface/v1/sparqlQuery.
 The endpoint accepts the following payload:
 ```
 {
     "sparqlQuery" : "<sparql>",